Support and Feedback

 Frequently asked Questions & Answers can be found here.

-- In the File/New menu you will find several templates for your score (e.g. piano solo or string quartet).
+- In the File/New Score menu you will find several templates for your score (e.g. Piano or Quartet).

 - To insert notes or rests, just click into the score.
 You can select the note or rest duration in the toolbar.